hackerwins/homepage-old/docs/server.md

 [Homebrew](https://brew.sh/) is a free and open-source package management system for Mac OS X. Install the official [Yorkie formula](https://formulae.brew.sh/formula/yorkie) from the terminal.

-To update to the latest version of Yorkie, first update Homebrew.
+To update Yorkie to the latest version, update Homebrew first.

 ```bash
 $ brew update